Don’t Let The Number of Twitter Followers Fool You—Celebrity Estate Planning Gone Wrong…Don’t Fall Victim

-Posted by on Aug 22, 2012 in asset protection, estate planning, Legal News, tax |
+Posted by on Oct 26, 2012 in asset protection, estate planning, Legal News, Probate, Real Estate, tax, Trusts, Wills |

+LESSON LEARNED: We have no idea how much longer “the beat goes on.”
 It would be wise to act now given the unfavorable situation we may all be faced with.
 Embrace this opportunity while you still can and contact your South Florida estate planning attorney now.
 You need to arm yourself with the necessary estate planning tools to protect your legacy and more importantly, protect your family.

 If you have family, friends or even a charitable intent, the absence of an estate plan is inexcusable.
 For more information on successful Florida estate planning and probate techniques, please contact the South Florida law firm of Wild Felice & Partners, P.A. at 954-944-2855 or via email at info@wfplaw.com to schedule your free consultation.